 Now pull the band downwards as hard as you can and back simultaneously so you get an angle.
 What you’re doing is actually pulling the socket of your foot downwards so that when you push your knee forwards, the joint will have more room to rotate forwards.

 A trick to doing this a bit more easily is tying the yoga band to something on the ground or to a fixed pole and then setting up such that there’s pressure from the pole rather than you having to pull and lunge simultaneously, which can be annoying.

 Finally, you are going to lunge your right knee forwards.
 In this case only go forwards so that your knee is in line with your hip and your knee is going straight forwards directly over your foot.
 Lunge as far as you can without letting your knee collapse in or outwards (that’s cheating!) and then hold for 5 seconds while you pull as hard as you can back on the band.
 Return to neutral and repeat 9 more times and then do it again with the left foot forward.

 What you’ll need:

-This exercise is very advanced and you shouldn’t do it unless you know that you have a solid squat and that you have good balance.
-Both of which are important for a horseback rider so if you don’t have these skills, then get cracking!
+This exercise is very advanced and you shouldn’t do it unless you know that you have a solid squat and good balance.
+Both of these are important for a horseback rider so if you don’t have these skills, then get cracking!